+Are you a working student who would like professional experience to take jump start your career?
+If so, you’re not alone.
 Enrolled college students who also maintain part- or full-time employment are a common part of today’s academic climate.
 According to a recent report from the U.S. Census Bureau, more than 70% of U.S. students held down jobs during their four years of undergraduate study, and roughly one in five logged 35 hours or more per week throughout the school year.
 Similar trends exist within the online learning community.
 A 2006-09 survey of nearly 70,000 online students from 87 different institutions found that most were employed full-time while they earned their degree; additionally, half were married and 35% had children.

 Clearly, a routine that effectively balances school, work, and family life is crucial for the success of online higher education.
-However, it’s also important for web learners to gain experience in the professional field they are studying while their program is in progress ― and for many, their current occupation does not match their long-term professional goals.
+However, it’s also important for web learners to gain experience in the professional field they are studying while their program is in progress ? and for many, their current occupation does not match their long-term professional goals.

-This article will provide some tips and ideas for online students who wish to gain valuable skills and experience that is vital to their prospective career without sacrificing that much-needed paycheck.
+This article will provide some tips and ideas for online students who wish to gain valuable skills and professional experience that is vital to their prospective career without sacrificing that much-needed paycheck.

-Before pursuing professional opportunities related to their degree path, online students should ensure they are able to make such a commitment.
+Before pursuing professional experience related to their degree path, online students should ensure they are able to make such a commitment.
 For this reason, University of Pennsylvania Professor Laura Perna recommends that students curtail their weekly work schedules.
 “While working more than 15 hours per week may be financially necessary,” she told U.S. News & World Report, “I suggest that students first be sure that they have taken full advantage of all available sources of financial aid, especially financial aid in the form of grants.”